mdrohmann/fluxible-plugin-fetchr/README.md

 ```
 [See Fetchr docs for more info](https://github.com/yahoo/fetchr/blob/master/README.md#cors-support)

-## Using Context Picker
+## Context Variables

-You are able to define how to pick the context values to be a part of query params of xhr calls, [See Fetchr docs for more info](https://github.com/yahoo/fetchr/blob/master/README.md#using-context-picker)
+By Default, fetchr appends all context values to the xhr url as query params. `contextPicker` allows you to greater control over which context variables get sent as query params depending on the xhr method (GET or POST) [See Fetchr docs for more info](https://github.com/yahoo/fetchr/blob/master/README.md#context-variables)

 ## API